Rulebook (17th Edition)

 Each

-When the term each is used to refer to targets, it means that each target is affected separately, e.g. any decision required by the effect is made for each card separately (and thus can differ between them).
+When the term each is used to refer to targets or players, it means that each target or player is affected separately, e.g. any decision required by the effect is made for each card separately (and thus can differ between them).

 Enemy